hasura/learn-graphql/tutorials/frontend/angular-apollo/tutorial-site/content/apollo-client.md

 ---
 title: "Set up a GraphQL client with Apollo"
 metaTitle: "Apollo Client GraphQL Setup | GraphQL Angular Apollo Tutorial"
-metaDescription: "You will learn how to configure Apollo Client in Angular by installing dependencies like apollo-angular, apollo-client, apollo-link-http, apollo-cache-inmemory"
+metaDescription: "You will learn how to configure Apollo Client in Angular by installing dependencies like apollo-angular, @apollo/client"
 ---

 import GithubLink from "../src/GithubLink.js";